cypress-io/cypress/docs/source/guides/core-concepts/aliases-variables-in-an-async-world.md

+---
 title: "Aliases: Variables in an Async World"
 comments: true
 ---

+{% note info %}
-# What You'll Learn
+### {% fa fa-graduation-cap %} What You'll Learn

-- how Cypress's asynchronous nature makes it hard to use variables
+- How Cypress's asynchronous nature makes it hard to use variables
-- what Aliases are, how they simplify and enable reuse in your code
+- What Aliases are, how they simplify and enable reuse in your code
-- how to use Aliases for DOM elements
+- How to use Aliases for DOM elements
-- how to use Aliases for XHR requests
+- How to use Aliases for XHR requests
+{% endnote %}

 # Async Challenges